-Ayehu eyeShare is a lightweight, powerful IT process automation solution designed to automate manual IT security tasks and workflows across physical, virtual and cloud-based systems via a simple-to-use drag-and-drop designer. eyeShare can now be fully integrated with NetApp, allowing users to automate IT tasks and workflows directly within the platform.
+Ayehu is a lightweight, powerful IT process automation solution designed to automate manual IT security tasks and workflows across physical, virtual and cloud-based systems via a simple-to-use drag-and-drop designer.
+Ayehu can now be fully integrated with NetApp, allowing users to automate IT tasks and workflows directly within the platform.

 NetApp data protection software is designed to safeguard data faster and more cost effectively.
 It helps align your IT requirements with your overall strategic business goals.
 The module provides users with the ability to manage the entire NetApp environment.
 Ayehu supports ONTAP Cloud.

-Once the module is defined and available, eyeShare may perform a variety of actions on NetApp objects such as:
+Once the module is defined and available, Ayehu may perform a variety of actions on NetApp objects such as:

 - NetApp Add Igroup Initiator – This activity adds an initiator to an Igroup